 Clicking and dragging the slider changes the value in the cell.
 It also shows a percentage change as you keep moving the slider to the right or to the left.

 You can update the value & totals once you release the slider.
 In this example below, we have adjusted the Sales values for three records, which results in the overall sales decrease by 1%.

 You can use the simulation slider to track the % variances.
 Unlike the previous method of editing data directly, using the simulation slider retains the older value as well.
 This is helpful when you want to use the original value for your calculations or just have it in your report for reference.

-Another method to perform what-if simulations using Power BI is to use the ‘Manual Input’ feature.
+Another method to perform what-if simulations using Power BI is to use the ‘Data Input’ feature.

 Using this option creates a measure that you can populate by manually entering data.